 Labour have suggested an alternative cycle route on Portland Road or Church Road, in lieu of the current lanes on Old Shoreham Road which have caused considerable congestion and headaches for local residents.

 Opposition spokesperson for environment, transport & sustainability, Councillor Gary Wilkinson, said:

 “Whilst the Greens wished to plough on ahead with extending the Old Shoreham Road cycle lanes, Labour called for a halt to allow for meaningful consultation with residents.

 “Having seen the draft findings from that consultation, Labour feel residents have made their feelings clear and want the temporary cycle lane scrapped.

 “We stand with residents in calling on the Green minority administration to remove the temporary cycle lane on Old Shoreham Road and scrap the planned extension, in favour of looking at alternative routes.

 “By scrutinising the Council and bringing residents into the discussion, Labour’s constructive opposition means we can put a stop to the congestion on Old Shoreham Road and see the temporary cycle lane removed.

-“The ideological positions of the other parties on this issue has always been clear – the Greens dislike drivers and the Tories dislike cyclists.
+“The ideological positions of the other parties on this issue has always been clear.
 Labour, the only party capable of bringing the city together, chose not to be driven by dogma but to involve residents and let them decide.”